Giuseppe-Della-Corte/IESTAC/README.md

 | Audio Processing and Features Extraction | <a href="https://github.com/astorfi/speechpy">Speechpy</a>, <a href="https://numpy.org/">Numpy</a> |

 ## SQL Database
-**database.sql.sz** contains a compressed SQL database that allows users to query the corpus according to their needs.
+**database.sql.gz** contains a compressed SQL database that allows users to query the corpus according to their needs.
 The database is composed of 6 tables.

 The **metadata** table provides information regarding the original author, the Italian translator, book titles etc...